sky-uk/vagrant-vrealize/README.md

 example is shown below.

 ```
-$ vagrant plugin install vagrant-aws
+$ vagrant plugin install vagrant-vrealize
 ...
-$ vagrant up --provider=aws
+$ vagrant up --provider=vrealize
 ...
 ```

-Of course prior to doing this, you'll need to obtain a VRealize-compatible box file for Vagrant.
+Of course, prior to doing this, you'll need to obtain a VRealize-compatible box file for Vagrant.

 ## Quick Start